settinghead/script-writer/SHORT_TERM_AGENT_CONTEXT_REDUCTION_PLAN.md

 The current agent system in the script-writer project builds a comprehensive context for every request, including all canonical jsondocs computed from the lineage tree.
 This leads to excessively long prompts (e.g., 23k+ characters), which burdens the LLM (likely Qwen models) and causes issues like incomplete tool executions.
 For example, after generating episode synopsis for episodes 1-6, attempts to generate 7-12 fail because the added synopsis jsondoc bloats the context, even though the tool works fine in isolation.

 This short-term plan focuses on immediately reducing context length by intelligently selecting and optimizing jsondocs based on the user's intent and workflow stage.
 Drawing from the logic in actionComputation.ts (which computes unified workflow state including display components and actions) and canonicalJsondocLogic.ts (which prioritizes jsondocs by derivation, user input, leaf status, and recency), we'll introduce:
-- **Prioritization**: Rank jsondocs by relevance to the inferred intent (e.g., for synopsis generation, prioritize upstream like brainstorm_idea, 剧本设定, chronicles, episode_planning over unrelated or prior synopses).
+- **Prioritization**: Rank jsondocs by relevance to the inferred intent (e.g., for synopsis generation, prioritize upstream like 灵感创意, 剧本设定, chronicles, episode_planning over unrelated or prior synopses).
 - **Trimming**: Reduce content in lower-priority jsondocs (e.g., summarize or truncate bodies while preserving structure, with amount based on priority).
 - **Capping**: As a last resort, discard lowest-priority jsondocs if the context still exceeds a max limit (e.g., 16k chars) after trimming.